 As always, thank you very much for giving my article a glance this week as you prepare for the U.S. Open.
 If you have any questions you would like to ask me about your lineup or about my article in general, join us on DPA Premium where you can get exclusive access to myself as well as the rest of our other experts for NBA, NHL, MLB and NFL.
 I’ll be available to answer questions about your lineups this week from 8PM to 11PM CST on Wednesday, June 12th – so sign up today!!

 Go premium today and enjoy 30 days of risk-free advice from some of the brightest minds in the DFS community.
-Get all of our MLB, NHL, NBA and PGA content completely free for 30 days by signing up to become a premium members to Daily Play Action now.
+Get all of our MLB, NHL, NBA and PGA content completely free for 30 days by signing up to become a premium member at Daily Play Action now.
 Follow this link here to find out how!

 Hopefully we will see you back here tonight for our Premium Slack chat to break down the U.S. Open even further.
 Thanks again for the read and considering join us at Daily Play Action, where you can become a Playmaker today!!